taylormitchell/mono/packages/notes/journals/2024/july/week-of-22/feedback-on-sync.md

 - [ ] do we really need to include the map.set and map.delete calls in the rollback logic?
 I don't think it's _possible_ for them to throw.
 - [ ] do `this.*.(delete|set)\(` search and check we're generating updates for each one
 - Hard to tell which methods on graph store are for features vs internally sync use (maybe was just updateRelationList, which wasn't private)

+- I don't really get these try/catch and recover blocks like GraphStore.createRelation.
+Like, I think it's just as likely we'll put ourselves into an invalid state in these catch blocks compared to e.g. letting all the operations go through.
+But also, don't all our changes return updates? can't we use those to rollback?

+principle: everything should be relatable